avallonking/LRTq/README.md

 # LRTq
-Identifying effects of rare variants with likelihood ratio test
+Identifying effects of rare variants with likelihood ratio test.

 To install the R package:
 ```R